Integrating Faith and Work

 The Distortion: Work Under the Shadow of the Fall

+While work is inherently good, the reality of work is often frustrating and difficult.
+This toil and futility entered the human experience because of sin (Genesis 3:17-19).
 The Fall distorted two things: the worker and the workplace.
-The worker is tempted by greed, laziness, and envy, while the workplace is plagued by broken systems, exploitation, and injustice.
-True integration of faith means acknowledging this brokenness and inviting the Holy Spirit to transform both our hearts and the structures we operate within, recognizing that earthly work remains incomplete until Christ's return.
+The worker is tempted by greed and laziness, while the workplace is plagued by broken systems and injustice.
+True integration of faith means acknowledging this brokenness and inviting the Holy Spirit to transform both our hearts and the structures we operate within.

 The Redemptive Mandate: Working for the Lord